Mike Repole: Career

-Repole Stable
+In July 2023, Repole took a majority stake in the athletic footwear and apparel brand NoBull.
+In January 2024, Tom Brady's athletic brands partnered and merged with Repole's NoBULL.

+In July 2025, Repole announced his investment into the United Football League.

+Horse racing

 Repole became a horse racing fan in his teenage years.
 During his time at Glaceau, he became increasingly involved in horse racing and thoroughbred ownership, and, after selling Glaceau, he opened Repole Stable.
 His most accomplished horse, Uncle Mo, was named the American Champion Two-Year-Old in 2010, and is currently one of the most popular racehorse sires, having sired Kentucky Derby winner Nyquist, among others.
 Repole's horse, Vino Rosso, won the Breeders' Cup Classic in 2019.
 The stables' other notable horses include Coach Inge, Notacatbutallama, Caixa Eletronica and multiple Grade 1 winner Stay Thirsty.
 His horse Mo Donegal was winner of the 2022 Belmont Stakes.
 Finishing in second place in the same race was his horse Nest.

+In 2023, he won the Florida Derby with his horse Forte and also won the Breeders Cup Juvenile by 6 1/4 length in 2023 with Fierceness.